lluppesms/copilot-dotnet-rps/Labs/RPS-Lab-1/README.md

-# Getting started - Rock / Paper / Visual Studio
+# Lab 1: Getting started - Rock / Paper / Visual Studio

-Welcome to GitHub Copilot!
+Welcome to GitHub Copilot Labs!
 In this example, we'll show you how to use Copilot to write a simple .NET game.

 ## Prerequisites